Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Product-Model Integration

-\textbf{Recommendations}\textbf{. }Many conflicts relate to boundaries of responsibility (especially for engineering responsibilities) and to different expectations by team members with different backgrounds.
+\myparagraph{Recommendations.} Many conflicts relate to boundaries of responsibility (especially for engineering responsibilities) and to different expectations by team members with different backgrounds.
 Better teams tend to define processes, responsibilities, and boundaries more carefully (\faCalendar), document APIs at collaboration points between teams (\faFileText), and recruit dedicated engineering support for model deployment (\faGears), but also establish a team culture with mutual understanding and exchange (\faGroup).
-Big tech companies usually have more established processes, with more teams with clear responsibilities, than smaller organizations and startups that often follow ad-hoc processes or figure out responsibilities as they go.
+Big tech companies usually have more established processes and clearer responsibility assignments than smaller organizations and startups that often follow ad-hoc processes or figure out responsibilities as they go.

-The need for engineering skills for ML projects has frequently been discussed \cite{tPQ5,ZfhU,XeyT,aGd5,UjZF,Jmep}, but our interviewees differ widely in whether all data scientists should have substantial engineering responsibilities or whether engineers should support data scientists so that they can focus on their core expertise (\faGears).
+The need for engineering skills for ML projects has frequently been discussed \cite{tPQ5,ZfhU,XeyT,aGd5,UjZF,Jmep,yang}, but our interviewees differ widely in whether all data scientists should have substantial engineering responsibilities or whether engineers should support data scientists so that they can focus on their core expertise (\faGears).
 Especially interviewees from big tech emphasized that they expect engineering skills from all data science hires (P28a).
 Others emphasized that recruiting software engineers and operations staff with basic data-science knowledge can help at many communication and integration tasks, such as converting experimental ML code for deployment (P2a, P3b), fostering communication (P3c, P25a), and monitoring models in production (P5b).
 Generally, \emph{siloing data scientists is widely recognized as problematic} and many interviewees suggest practices for improving communication (\faGroup), such as training sessions for establishing common terminology (P11a, P17a, P22a, P22c, P23a), weekly all-hands meetings to present all tasks and synchronize (P2a, P3c, P6b, P11a), and proactive communication to broadcast upcoming changes in data or infrastructure (P11a, P14a, P14b).
-This mirrors suggestions to invest in interdisciplinary training \cite{JnkY,tPQ5,evYm,ctC1,eIMb} and proactive communication \cite{7wRo}.
+This mirrors suggestions to invest in interdisciplinary training \cite{JnkY,tPQ5,evYm,ctC1,eIMb,yang} and proactive communication \cite{7wRo}.